monikageiger/bingo-challenge/README.md

 ## Features

-- Generates a random Bingo board for each game, but subsequent generations will be the same in the current hour.
+- Generates a random Bingo board for each game, and at each refresh the order will be changed again.
 - Allows the user to select cards on the Bingo board.
 - At each click, checks for a win condition (when a full row, column, or diagonal is selected).
 - Displays a fun animation when the user wins.